 - Stupor, unconsciousness or coma

 Although hypothermia is not commonly seen, when it does happen, it tends to be because pet owners fail to recognize the early signs.
-It also happens when pets are mistakenly left outside overnight.
+It also happens when owners mistakenly leave pets outside overnight.

 What you can do: